dimapin/service-container/README.md

 ## 🏗️ Architecture

-All services are built on **Debian Bullseye Slim** for consistency, security, and reliability.
+All services are built on **Debian bookworm Slim** for consistency, security, and reliability.
 Each service runs as a non-root user and includes comprehensive configuration options.

 ## 📦 Services Included